University Policy 3240

 2. Policy Statement

 Instructors have the professional responsibility and authority to maintain effective Learning Environments.
 Instructors at Boise State University are granted the independent authority to dismiss students from an instructor-led Learning Environment for reasons consistent with this policy.
-Instructors expect students will adhere to University Policy 2020 (Student Code of Conduct).
-This policy supports and reinforces that policy.
+Students are expected to adhere to University Policy 2020 (Student Code of Conduct), which this policy reinforces and supports.

 3. Definitions